SEI-R-2-22/u1_lesson_intro_CSS/README.md

 In order for our `style.css` file to be used by our html file, we need to link the two of them together.
 We can accomplish this by using a `link` tag in our `index.html`.

-Open your `index.html`, add the following to the head section in the html file:
+Open your `index.html`, add the following to the head section in the HTML file:

 ```html
 <link rel="stylesheet" href="./style.css" />
 ```

+`rel` stands for *relationship*.
+The relationship of the linked file to our HTML page.

+`href` stands for *hypertext reference*.
+The location of the file we're linking.

-**NOTE**: Place this tag before the opening `title` tag in the html file.
+**NOTE**: Place this tag before the opening `title` tag in the HTML file.

 Your `head` section should look like the following: